 Insane- try to make the world of reality at what’s in their heads.
 They think they are napoleon

-Sane- try constantly analysis the world of reality and then changes what’s inside this heads.
+Sane- try constantly analyze the world of reality and then change what’s inside this head.

 Unsane- make up their mind and then find the facts to verify their opinion.

 Years ago a successful product might lives years or more before fading away.
 Today a product’s life cycle is much shorter.
 Sometimes it can be measured in months instead of years.
 New product, services, markets, and even new media are constantly being born.

 To cope with the change you have to take a long range point of view to determine your basic business and stick with it.
 (Change the direction of a large company is like trying to turn an air craft carrier.
 It takes a mile before anytime happens.
 And if it was a wrong turn, getting back on course taken is even longer)

 - You must have a vision – there is no sense in building a position based on a technology that is too narrow, a product that’s becoming obsolete or a name that’s defective.

 - You will have to be able to see what works and what doesn’t (when tide is rising everything seems to be working when tide is filling, nothing seems to be working).